Dv5n/NanoShell/README.md

 Plugins are located in: `com/HappyCow/Plugins`.

-You can create additional plugins by creating a java file and following the example file `ExamplePlugin.java` or `ClockScreensaver.java`.
+You can create additional plugins by creating a `.java` file and following the example file `ExamplePlugin.java` or `ClockScreensaver.java`.

 Run plugins using: `pluginload com.HappyCow.Plugins.<YourPluginNameHere!>`.